bezalel6/XQuickBlock/README.md

 ## Overview

-**XTerminator** is a Chrome extension that aims to make twitter semi-usable again.
-It adds quick-access mute and block buttons directly to user elements, letting you manage your feed without jumping through hoops.
+**XTerminator** is a Chrome extension that aims to make X/Twitter semi-usable again.
+It provides:

+- One-Click Mute / block buttons directly on user elements
+- Automatic detection and removal of any sponsored content
+- Removal of premium subscription prompts and upsells
+- Elimination of subscription buttons on user profiles
+- Local processing with no external data collection
+- All fully open source

 ## Features